mattes337/spacy/README.md

 **Note:** Speaker diarization requires the `pyannote.audio` library.
 Each sentence in the output includes a speaker index to identify who spoke it.

-**Authentication Required:** The pyannote models are gated and require authentication:
+**⚠️ AUTHENTICATION REQUIRED:** The pyannote models are gated and require authentication:

+**Required Steps:**
 1. Visit [https://hf.co/pyannote/speaker-diarization-3.1](https://hf.co/pyannote/speaker-diarization-3.1) to accept user conditions
+2. Visit [https://hf.co/pyannote/segmentation-3.0](https://hf.co/pyannote/segmentation-3.0) to accept user conditions
-2. Create a token at [https://hf.co/settings/tokens](https://hf.co/settings/tokens)
+3. Create a token at [https://hf.co/settings/tokens](https://hf.co/settings/tokens)
-3. Set the `HUGGINGFACE_TOKEN` environment variable
+4. Set the `HUGGINGFACE_TOKEN` environment variable in your `.env` file
+5. Restart the service

-4. Alternatively, disable speaker diarization with `ENABLE_SPEAKER_DIARIZATION=false`
+**Alternative:** Disable speaker diarization with `ENABLE_SPEAKER_DIARIZATION=false` if authentication is not possible.

 ## 🐳 Docker Deployment